dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/01-my-first-contract.md

 This command will create a Rust library project in a folder named `my-first-contract`.
 You can open the project using your favorite [IDE](../getting-started#ide) or with a simple system editor.

 In the `src` folder there is a `lib.rs` file with some sample code.
-You can remove all the contents of the `lib.rs` file.
+You can remove all the contents of the that file.

 We will add the necessary dependencies to the `Cargo.toml` file.
 You can then start typing or pasting in the contract code.

 ### 2) Add dependencies

-Add the following line to the `[dependencies]` section of your `Cargo.toml` file:
+Add the following line to the dependencies section of your **Cargo.toml** file:

 ```toml
 // Cargo.toml